Connect Jira with Automation

 -

-On Work criteria, select No work items from the webhook:
+On Work criteria, select No work items from the webhook.

 -

-importantSave both the webhook URL and secret in a secure location.
-You'll need them to configure PushFeedback.
+importantSave both values in a secure location.
+You will need them to configure PushFeedback.

 -